A Pittsburgh motorcycle accident lawyer at Munley Law helps injured riders get answers, accountability, and compensation after a crash.

 Consult with an experienced Pittsburgh personal injury attorney as soon as possible after your accident.
 Munley Law will advise you on your next steps and will negotiate with the insurance company on your behalf so you can receive the compensation you deserve following a motorcycle collision.

-Pennsylvania Motorcycle Laws that May Affect Your Claim
+Which Pennsylvania Motorcycle Laws May Affect Your Claim?

-According to Pennsylvania’s comparative negligence doctrine, if the person who was hurt was partly to blame for the accident, they can still get compensation for a lesser amount.
-The injured person must be less than 50 percent at fault to receive damages.
+According to Pennsylvania’s comparative negligence doctrine (42 Pa.
+C.S. § 7102), if the person who was hurt was partly to blame for the accident, they can still get compensation for a lesser amount.
+The injured person must be less than 50% at fault to receive damages.
 Several Pennsylvania laws may factor into the degree of fault an injured motorcyclist carries.

 Helmet Laws: Pennsylvania’s helmet law requires motorcycle riders and passengers to wear helmets unless they are over 21 years old and have either two years of riding experience or have completed a motorcycle safety course.